top of page

 Charity Welty was born in Tacoma, Washington.
 She grew up in a military family, which afforded her the opportunity to grow up in the various regions of the United States, the Philippines and Germany.
 She received her B.B.A. in Marketing from the University of Texas, San Antonio.

 Mrs. Welty has over 17 years experience in education, teaching various subjects and grade levels.
-She is certified in Texas for Grades 4th-8th Generalist in all core subjects, ESL (English as a Second Language Learners), and Gifted and Talented.
+She is certified in Texas for Grades 4th-8th Generalist in all core subjects, ESL, and Gifted and Talented.
 She has also enjoyed coaching volleyball and basketball.

 Mrs. Welty enjoys serving with her husband in their church as youth leaders and as children’s church teachers.
 Currently, they help with a 6th grade ministry that seeks to mentor young students and equip them with the skills to be leaders and serve in their communities.